moov-io/customers/docs/README.md

 **Home** | **[Configuration](configuration.md)** | **[Running](running.md)** | **[Client](https://github.com/moov-io/customers/blob/master/pkg/client/README.md)**

 ---
+## Project status
+Moov Customers has been deprecated in favor of a more direct service for uploading ACH files.
+We’ve also realized that KYC/KYB, data modeling, workflows, and risk analysis are difficult to open-source.
+We are interested in hearing how you have solved these problems internally and want to develop something in the open.

 ## Purpose
 This project focuses on verifying the identity of people who are legally able to hold and transfer currency in the United States.
 It provides services related to: